Ayush-Chaugule/csv-library-chat-assistant/README.md

-# Library AI Assistant
+# CSV Based AI Assistant

-A smart Streamlit-based chatbot that helps users explore library datasets using natural language, powered by [PandasAI](https://pandas-ai.com/)
+A smart Streamlit-based chatbot that helps users explore  datasets using natural language, powered by [PandasAI](https://pandas-ai.com/)

 Learn more about PandasAI in the [official documentation](https://docs.pandas-ai.com/)